 In Ontario, for instance, it’s relatively complicated to operate a short-term rental business.
 Here’s what to keep in mind if you’re attempting to operate a short-term vacation rental in Ontario:

-· You can’t evict residents to convert: This should go without saying, but it’s illegal to evict existing long-term tenants in order to convert their unit into a short-term rental in Ontario.
+This should go without saying, but it’s illegal to evict existing long-term tenants to convert their unit into a short-term rental in Ontario.
 While you are allowed to evict a tenant to convert a building to commercial use, short-term rentals still qualify as residences under Ontario law.

-· Tenants can’t rent on Airbnb without permission: You may have a tenant attempting their own real estate hustle.
+You may have a tenant attempting their real estate hustle.
 Unfortunately, this can turn out poorly for the tenant, the guest and you, the investor.
 Tenants are not allowed to rent out part of their unit as a short-term residence without your express permission.

-· Insurance liabilities may change: Many vacation rental sites, including Airbnb, offer some forms of limited insurance.
-Your own coverage may need to change as well if you’re planning on renting out the unit on a short-term basis.
+Many vacation rental sites, including Airbnb, offer some forms of limited insurance.
+Your coverage may need to change as well if you’re planning on renting out the unit on a short-term basis.
 It’s important to consult with your broker about ways your liabilities and responsibilities may change.

 How to succeed with short-term rentals